thirtybees/docs/_includes/api/1.0/ganalytics-content.md

 ## Google Optimize

 The module also supports Google Optimize.
 Google Optimize allows you to perform A/B testing on your site.
 Using Google Optimize is not required for using the module, it is only an additional feature of the module.

+## Data Collection

+This module collects the standard amount of data that Google Analytics collects.
+In future versions it will offer the option to anonymize the visitors IP address.